catch-me-outside-how-bout-that/catch-me-if-you-can/README.md

 - Avoid the Hunter until the **2-minute timer** expires.
 - If time runs out → **Runner wins**.

-Special abilities (Speed Boost & Invisibility) can be activated with the dual-button module and are shown on the display.
+Special abilities (Speed Boost & Invisibility) can be activated with the dual-button module.

 ---